mattlokk/PSOBB_Mag_Feeder/README.md

  - Supports *n* number of mags.
  - Saves your progress and resumes it if you stop and start the script
  - Supports configuring mag diets via json file eg:
+ 	- name : Optional.
+May be used in the future for logging/output messages
+ 	- feedCount : Starts at 0.
+Increments every time the mag is fed.
+Used for keeping track of progress through the feed plan.
+ 	- items : An array of items to feed the mag
+		- count : How many times to feed the mag 3 of this item.
+Total items fed will be count x 3.
+		- name : the name of the item to feed the mag
+			- { "monomate", "dimate", "trimate", "monofluid", "difluid", "trifluid", "antidote", "antiparalysis", "sol atomizer", "moon atomizer", "star atomizer" }

 		[
 			{